Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 There are some personal injury claims which can be competently handled by a victim without legal representation.
 However, there are others where legal representation is essential.
 The difference is in the type and severity of the injury, and whether the injuries are “soft tissue” or “hard injury.”

 When dealing with a hard injury claim, the compensation can be substantial.
-Don’t be misguided in thinking that by representing yourself and avoiding attorney fees, you will end up receiving more compensation.
-That’s just plain wrong!
-By representing yourself in a serious injury claim, you may actually end up settling for a substantially smaller amount than an attorney could have secured for you, even after the cost of that attorney is deducted.
+Don’t be fooled into thinking that by representing yourself and avoiding attorney fees, you will end up receiving more money.

 Insurance company claims adjusters love to deal directly with victims in serious injury claims.
 They are highly trained in personal injury settlement tactics and policies and very good at making victims feel they are top notch negotiators.